sap-tutorials/Tutorials/tutorials/cloudsdk-e2e-test/cloudsdk-e2e-test.md

 [ACCORDION-BEGIN [Step 3: ](Configure Cucumber)]

-Furthermore, we also have to configure `cucumber` to start and configure `chromedriver` as well as `nightwatch`.
+Furthermore, we also have to configure Cucumber to start and configure `chromedriver` as well as Nightwatch.
 Therefore, we create the file `e2e-tests/cucumber.conf.js` with the following content:

 ```
 const fs = require('fs');